Visual gag

 In comedy, a visual gag or sight gag is anything which conveys its humour visually, often without words being used at all.
 The gag may involve a physical impossibility or an unexpected occurrence.
 The humor is caused by alternative interpretations of the goings-on.
 Visual gags are used in magic, plays, and acting on television or movies.

 Types

-The most common type of visual gag is based on multiple interpretations of a series of events.
-This type is used in the 1935 Alfred Hitchcock film The 39 Steps.
-Lead actor Robert Donat was kidnapping actress Madeleine Carroll and they were handcuffed.
-When they checked into an inn, the innkeeper assumed that they were passionate lovers because of the handcuffs.
-The film used dialogue that could be interpreted both ways.

-Another visual gag is a switched image, often at the beginning of a film.
-A subsequent view of the scene shows something not viewed before.
-Switched movement may be the gag, such as Charlie Chaplin in The Pawnshop.
-Chaplin fights with his coworker and aims to punch at him once.
-Their boss walks in mid-swing and Chaplin changes the motion to act like he was dropping to his knees to scrub the floor.

-Noel Carroll established the most influential taxonomy of sight gags, breaking down the varieties into six types, two of which are enumerated below.
+In a 1991 essay Notes on the Sight Gag, Noel Carroll establishes a taxonomy of sight gags, breaking down the varieties into six types: